-PR 722 Contemporary Options for Preaching and Teaching.
+PR 722B Preaching and Teaching Intensive.
 This course examines unique and non-traditional approaches to preaching and teaching for ministry in the 21st century context.
-It will articulate practical avenues for preachers and teachers in the local church to engage their communities and neighborhoods in creative, biblically-informed, and theologically-mindful ways.
-8 units.
+It will articulate practical avenues for preachers and teachers in the local church to engage their communities and neighborhoods in creative, biblically-informed, and theologicallymindful ways.
+4 units.
 PD